Recall the differences between federal and state law:

 436.6 Instructions for Preparing Disclosure Documents

-It is legally required that any franchisor include all the necessary disclosure information.
+The federal franchise law requires all franchisors to include all the necessary disclosure information.
 The FTC, however, also promulgates specific instructions regarding the preparation of the FDD.

 First and foremost, all required information must be clearly and concisely expressed in a single, printable or tangible document.
 The prospective franchisee must be able to tangibly hold the document in some form or another.